Emerging Governance Leaders Seminar

 This professional development experience will focus on three aspects: 1) developing skills that are applicable to the legislative body; 2) building informal networks that are key to career advancement and support; and 3) and providing participants access to a range of Aspen Institute programming.
 This opportunity will provide staffers with experiences and tools to help them thrive in their current roles and better position themselves for longer, more impactful careers in the U.S. Congress.

-If you have been a staffer in a Congressional office or committee for 3 years or less and are interested in this seminar, please email firstname.lastname@example.org with your CV or resume and a brief statement of purpose.
+If you have been a staffer in a Congressional office or committee for 3 years or less and are interested in this seminar, please email firstname.lastname@example.org with your CV or resume and a brief statement of purpose (no more than 500 words).
+Please contact us by Wednesday, March 20 for consideration in this program.